-‘Platform Democracy’—a very different way to govern big tech
+‘Platform Democracy’—a very different way to govern powerful tech

 Facebook is trying ~ it.
-Twitter, Google, and other companies should too.
+Twitter, Google, OpenAI, and other companies should too.

-[EDIT: Since this has come up a few times, I should repeat that this is not a tell-all account; I received permission to share details about the Facebook/Meta and Twitter work.
-I have also not accepted compensation from either organization.]
+I should also re-emphasize that this is not a ‘tell-all account’; I received permission to share details about the Facebook/Meta and Twitter efforts.

 This summer, Twitter almost ran a pilot of a democratic process for developing its policies.
 I helped make that happen—and then Elon (unintentionally) killed it.
 I’ll be sharing more on that project below.